tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 # can be set in a server.cfg manually by a variable sm_tf2pickuporg_secret
 TF2PICKUPORG_SECRET=yoursuperfunnygameserversecret

-# Optional variable, overrides the channel name used for this server, which is derived from the
-# SERVER_HOSTNAME by default (with whitespaces and dots replaced with - etc), in this example
-# the default voice channel name would be tf2pickup-fi-2
-# can be set in a server.cfg manually by a variable sm_tf2pickuporg_voice_channel_name
-TF2PICKUPORG_VOICE_CHANNEL_NAME=

 # Optional variable, sets server priority for the server, the default value is 1
 # higher value = higher priority
 # can be set in a server.cfg manually by a variable sm_tf2pickuporg_priority